-Instructions: Categories should be completed by nominee and reviewed by petition coordinator.
+Instructions: You can use this form to help organize achievements before submitting via the online portal.
+Categories should be completed by nominee and reviewed by petition coordinator.
 Additional cells may be created within any category if more space is needed.